fauxtix/DaisyPets/README.md

 - Simple to upload documents related to medical records

 - Expenses management
-- Blog entries (web project)
+- Blog entries (web project) - user entries / from url's
 - Todo lists (web project)
 - Record vaccinations, visits to the vet, dewormers and feed dosage
 - Alerts for vaccines and application of dewormers
 - Photo gallery (desktop project)
 - Contacts management